3 juveniles arrested in high-speed chase early Wednesday morning

 After the crash, the three juveniles jumped out of the car and began running away on foot.

-APD informed KVUE crews that all three juveniles were arrested, but would not disclose on what charges.
-One of the three was taken to the hospital to have injuries checked-out.
+APD informed KVUE that all three juveniles were arrested but would not disclose on what charges.
+One of the three was taken to the hospital to have injuries checked out.
 The extent of the injuries is unknown at this time.

 No further information is available at this time.